blended-insights/carver/CONTRIBUTING.md

-# Contributing to Carver CLI
+# Contributing to Carver

-Thank you for your interest in contributing to Carver CLI!
+Thank you for your interest in contributing to Carver!
 This document outlines the process for contributing to the project and provides guidelines to help you get started.

 ## Table of Contents